JordixArnau/php-Server-Environment/README.md

 ## close_session.php

 Filer with all the functions that the app needs to close the opened user session.
-We've mainly use it to unset and destroy the *$_SESSION* variable and the cookies we've set up with it.
+We've mainly used it to unset and destroy the *$_SESSION* variable and the cookies we've set up with it.

 ```
 unset($_SESSION);